Happy New Year! And a Few Questions to Lead You Into 2017

-So before you fully leave last year behind and bound, saunter, slink, leap, scurry, or skip into the year that’s just begun, take a few moments to do so intentionally and lovingly.
+So before you fully leave last year behind and bound, saunter, slink, leap, scurry, or skip into the year that’s just a few days old, take a few moments to do so intentionally and lovingly.

 And yes, I did say intentionally AND lovingly!

-Without an intentional transition, you miss the opportunity to honor all that happened in the prior year, so you can step into the New Year with focus and purpose.
+Without an intentional transition, you miss the opportunity to acknowledge and celebrate all that happened in the prior year, so you can step into the New Year with focus and purpose.

 And without bringing love into the equation, it’s far too easy to look back at what you didn’t accomplish and the ways in which you didn’t get your *%^$ together.
 And that tees you up to start the New Year thinking not-very-nice thoughts about yourself or coming up with a list of correct-my-flaws resolutions or (gasp!) both.

-Let’s try something different this year, okay? :-).
+Here’s something different to do this year :-).

-And to help you do that, here are a few questions to help you create the conditions for an intentional and loving transition into 2015, setting you up for a successful and happy New Year!
+Here are a few questions to help you create the conditions for an intentional and loving transition into 2017, setting you up for a successful and happy New Year!
 Spend some time reflecting on both the questions and your answers … it’s a lovely gift to give yourself!